 The workplace is one of the most common places where electric shock and electrocution accidents occur.
-According to the Occupational Safety & Health Administration (OSHA), in 1999, 278 workers died from electrocutions at work.
-Electrocutions accounted for almost 5% of all on-the-job fatalities.10
+According to the Bureau of Labor Statistics, in 2019, 116 workers died from electrocution at work.
+This was a 3.75% increase in all on-the-job fatalities over the prior year.10

-In 2016, there were 1,640 nonfatal electrical injuries on the job requiring days off of work.
-On average, these nonfatal accidents required 5 days away from work to recover from the electrical accident.11
+In 2020, there were 2,380 nonfatal electrical injuries on the job requiring days off of work.
+On average, these nonfatal accidents required 1 or 2 days away from work to recover from the electrical accident, though 21% of the victims needed more than a month off work.11

 Workplaces with the highest rates of electrical accidents and electrocution rates in the U.S. include: